Naved0s/TicTacToe/README.md

 # Tic-Tac-Toe

 Tic Tac Toe project in Flutter is a simple mobile application that allows users to play the classic Tic Tac Toe game on their smartphones.
-Flutter is a UI toolkit developed by Google for building natively compiled applications for mobile, web, and desktop from a single codebase.

 Here's a brief description of how a Tic Tac Toe project in Flutter might be structured:

 1)UI Design: